+PRIORITY ELOPMENT

-PRIORITY ELOPMENT OBJECTIVES STRATEGIES PROGRESS 2019 2021 TO GIVE EFFECT TO OUR CONSTITUTIONAL MANDATE OF PROMOTING ECONOMIC DEVELOPMENT, BY • Creating an enabling environment to attract investment Develop an LED Strategic Plan with an economic Vision for the Municipality.
-Improve economic intelligence and related systems. ✓ This has been done through the devel Creating an enabling environment to attract investment that generates economic growth and job creation.
+OBJECTIVES STRATEGIES PROGRESS 2019 2021

+TO GIVE EFFECT TO OUR CONSTITUTIONAL MANDATE OF PROMOTING ECONOMIC DEVELOPMENT, BY Creating an enabling environment to attract investment that generates economic growth and job creation.
 Strengthening and sustaining good stakeholder relationships.
 Maximise the use of available funding and programmes for training and skills development.
 Provide and maintain economic and social infrastructure to ensure infrastructure-led economic growth and development.
 Leverage the municipality's assets to drive economic growth and sustainable development.
-Organizing ourselves institutionally so that we have the necessary capacity and resources with which to promote, co-ordinate and facilitate LED activities & initiatives with focus on: Review and amend current Institutional arrangements in order to improve the LED function.
+Organizing ourselves institutionally so that we have the necessary capacity and resources with which to promote, co-ordinate and facilitate LED activities & initiatives with focus on: SUSTAINABLE JOB CREATION • BEE & PARTNERSHIPS • SMME, INDUSTRIAL AND SECTOR DEVELOPMENT • SKILLS DEVELOPMENT • MAINSTREAMING OF 2ND ECONOMY, YOUTH, DISABLED & WOMEN • Develop an LED Strategic Plan with an economic Vision for the Municipality.
+Improve economic intelligence and related systems.
+Review and amend current Institutional arrangements in order to improve the LED function.
 Develop or review all other Plans, Policies & Strategies linked to the Municipality's LED Programme.
 Establish a Vibrant LED Forum / Think Tank for the region.
 Establish a sound relationship with Business Chambers and form partnerships with economic growth-orientated agencies.
-Implement strategic LED Actions and Interventions, with the aim of creating networks, linkages, referral & support systems, appropriate policies, by-laws, incentives, services and infrastructure that will stimulate and facilitate LED, attract investment, encourage Staff Establishment and provision hadditional posts.
-It is foreseen that the further strengthened through the proposed integrated approach hadditional Planning and Economic resorting within the Office of the Mirefer the State of the Municipality R 2018. nas been rene LED fur mplementa by establi Developmental March 1981 made for nction will ation of a shing a ent Unit, anager - SUSTAINABLE JOB CREATION establishment and growth of business and industry in the Dr Beyers Naudé LM.
-Support, encourage and facilitate value-adding initiatives, programmes and projects. ✓ The Municipality is actively supporting EPWP and CWP programmes, to registrations and development of IDP's Project Register where according proposed to give effect to these strates. aining of Co-ops.
-R ctivities ar SMMEs, Refer the
+Implement strategic LED Actions and Interventions, with the aim of creating networks, linkages, referral & support systems, appropriate policies, by-laws, incentives, services and infrastructure that will stimulate and facilitate LED, attract investment, encourage establishment and growth of business and industry in the Dr Beyers Naudé LM.
+Support, encourage and facilitate value-adding initiatives, programmes and projects. ✓ This has been done through the deventh of Staff Establishment and provision of additional posts.
+It is foreseen that the proposed integrated approach to Municipal Planning and Economic resorting within the Office of the Morefer the State of the Municipality R 2018. ✓ The Municipality is actively supported the EPWP and CWP programmes, the registrations and development of IDP's Project Register where according to the strategy of the state of the strategy of the state of the strategy of the state of the strategy of the strateg nas been represented by establic Development of Seport o made for action will ation of a shing a ent Unit, anager - eptember volved in SMMEs, Refer the